LCME Accreditation

 UCSF School of Medicine and LCME Accreditation

-The Accreditation consists of four components:
+The accreditation review consists of four components:

-1. Data Collection Instrument
+1. Data Collection Instrument (DCI)

-3. Student led Independent Student Analysis
+3. Student-led Independent Student Analysis (ISA)

 4. Site Visit by Faculty/Deans from other medical schools